fongbrandon1928/ECS150Assignment3/REPORT.md

 ### expand_file

-expand_file is tasked with increasing a file's size to a specified 'new_size'.
+'expand_file' is tasked with increasing a file's size to a specified 'new_size'.
 It is called when a write operation requires the file to be larger than its current size, necessitating the allocation of additional data blocks and updating of the file's metadata to reflect its new size.
 This function operates